Selenium Webdriver Testing on Real Devices

 Selenium is not just limited to Browser Automation but also supports different testing levels such as Regression Testing, Cross Browser Testing, UI Testing, Database Testing, Visual Testing, and Headless Browser Testing.

-On executing the above java code, Selenium will navigate to the Chrome browser and open the BrowserStack login page.
-Then, it will log in using the relevant credentials.
-It will also check the test case status using Assert and try to match the URL.
+On executing the above java code, Selenium will navigate to the Chrome browser and open the BrowserStack Home page.
+Then, it will also check the test case status using Assert and try to match the URL.

 Run Selenium Tests on Real Devices